priyadharisingh/PriyaDS_portfolio/README.md

 •	The was an increase in demand of cell phones in the 2009.
 This is because of its affordability and rising trends.

 •	There was a steady decline in the purchase of music, movie and audio books.
-This is due to shift change in the taste and preference of the people to TV, Videos and Cell Phones.
+This is due to shift in the taste and preference of the people to TV, Videos and Cell Phones.

 ### Recommendations:
 •	The products should be advertised well at the time of the launch just like Adventure Works in 2009.